Andrew-Malone/autochecker/README.md

   ```python
   [ [iv, 2, 4, 7], [6, 8, 9, 11], [x, x, 0, x], [x, x, x, x] ]
   ```

-### `get_mockup_page_numbers(offset)`

-- Get the page numbers from the imposition mock-up
-  - Extract the numbers, set the FM pages, subtract the offset from the rest
-- Return a 2D list

 ### `colorize(sig_number, color)`

 - Surround a sig with a border depending on its status: